zhangyx1998/Lab-Monitor-System/Document/Arduino_Configurations.md

   * Find library named "Wire", click "install"

 * **Upload**
-  * If you made any change to the code, you can always hit the round-shaped "Check" button on the top left on the window.
+  * If you made any change to the code, you can always hit the round-shaped "Check" button on the top left of the window.
 This will compile your code and alert you if any errors are found.
   * To upload, hit the second round-shaped button on the top left of the window, which is an arrow.
 Before doing this, always check the configurations mentioned above!
-  * Wish you success!
+  * Wish you succeed!

 P.S. what to expect if the upload is successful:
 * You will find the last to logs of the console is white-colored and looks like this: